ChicoState/DesignAndMaintenance/design-patterns/builder-java/README.md

 - Camera
 - Processor

-`PhoneBuilder` class is called as the Builder.
+`PhoneBuilder` class is called as the Concrete Builder.
 It is used to build the Phone Object step by step by assigning the values to `Phone` class data members.

-`main` class is the Concrete Builder, which calls the `PhoneBuilder` class and builds the `Phone` object  using the Setter functions.
+`main` class is the Director, which calls the `PhoneBuilder` class and builds the `Phone` object  using the Setter functions.
+It decides how the product `Phone` should be build and in return gets the object.

 # Without the Builder Class:
 - If we try to build a Phone without the Builder Class, we are forced to obey the contructor of `Phone` class.